-The Transportation Coordinating Committee (TCC) is designated by the State of Ohio as the Metropolitan Planning Organization (MPO).
-The Committee is responsible for all area-wide transportation planning, the review and approval of the transportation portion of the annual UPWP, the review and maintenance of the Transportation Improvement Program (TIP) and the adoption of an updated Long-Range Transportation Plan.
-The Committee also makes such policies and final determinations, findings, recommendations, and resolutions as may be necessary to carry out a continuing, cooperative, and comprehensive urban transportation planning process.
-The composition of the Committee includes representatives of the Allen County
+The State of Ohio designates the Transportation Coordinating Committee (TCC) as the Metropolitan Organization Planning (MPO).
+The Committee is responsible for all areawide transportation planning, the review and approval of the transportation portion of the annual UPWP, the review and maintenance of the Transportation Improvement Program (TIP), and adopting an updated Long-Range Transportation Plan.
+The Committee also makes such policies and final determinations, findings, recommendations, and resolutions necessary to